Driving Rain: Release and reception

 McCartney opened his tour in support of the album in April 2002.
 Titled the Driving USA tour, it was a commercial success, with extensions being added to the itinerary around the world.
+Four of the album's sixteen songs were performed: "Lonely Road", "Your Loving Flame", "Freedom" and the title track.
+"From a Lover to a Friend" was also performed at the Concert for New York City on October 20, 2001.

 Track listing

 All songs by Paul McCartney, except "Spinning on an Axis" and "Back in the Sunshine Again" co-written by James McCartney.